-In relation to the designation of Roman Abramovich, the owner of Chelsea Football Club, OFSI has published General Licence INT/2022/1327076 to permit the club to fulfil its fixtures and carry out football business among certain (but not all) other activities.
+In relation to the designation of Roman Abramovich, the owner of Chelsea Football Club, UK's Office of Financial Sanctions Implementation ("OFSI") has published General Licence INT/2022/1327076 to permit the club to fulfil its fixtures and carry out football business among certain (but not all) other activities.
 The licence takes effect from 10 March 2022 and expires on 31 May 2022.
 On 12 March 2022, the General Licence was updated to clarify certain authorisations and to grant further permissions.
-The General Licence was further updated on 23 March 2022 to authorise, amongst other things, the sale of tickets for the club's football fixtures, which was previously prohibited.